tpremoli/ltn-demonstrator/docs/project_description.md

 ### Success Criteria

- - [ ] The pathfinding algorithm should be able to generate the shortest path between two points.
+- [ ] The pathfinding algorithm should be able to generate the fastest path between two points.
+  - [ ] The fastest path is based on a Dijkstra-based[^2] shortest path algorithm.
+  - [ ] There is no traffic in the prototype, therefore the car travels at its maximum speed whilst moving.

 - [ ] The pathfinding algorithm should follow all established rules of the road.

 - [ ] The pathfinding algorithm should be able to determine whether a path is possible or not.

 - [ ] Information from the pathfinding algorithm should be stored for statistical use.

 ### User Interaction